jjueco/keras-yolo3/README.md

 If the detection results are bad, you may want to re-train the model on your dataset.
 To do this, follow the next steps.

-## Training
+## If you want to re-train the model on your fish dataset, here are the steps to follow:

 ### 1. Data preparation

-Data need to be input in the format of
+Data need to be input in the format of images and annotation in VOC format (.xml).
+You may find this script useful to generate the image and xml files: dl_utility.py

 Organize the dataset into 4 folders: